the-full-stack/website/docs/course/2022/lecture-1-course-vision-and-when-to-use-ml/index.md

 ### Chapter Summary

-1. ML-powered products are going mainstream thanks to the democratization of modeling.
+1.  **ML-powered products are going mainstream** thanks to the democratization of modeling.

-2. However, building great ML-powered products requires a different process from building models.
+2. However, building **great ML-powered products requires a different process** from building models.

-3. Full-Stack Deep Learning is here to help!
+3. Full-Stack Deep Learning is **here to help**!

 ## 2 - When To Use Machine Learning